ultravideo/uvgComm/README.md

 Kvazzup
 =======

 Kvazzup is a *High Efficiency Video Coding (HEVC)* video call software written in C++ and built on [Qt](https://www.qt.io/) application framework.
 The aim of Kvazzup is to be pave way for better quality video calls while valuing usability, security and privacy.
-Kvazzup is also designed to work as a testbed novel video call technologies that improve the video call experience.
 Kvazzup makes use of the following open-source tools: Kvazaar for HEVC encoding, OpenHEVC for HEVC decoding, Opus Codec for audio encoding and decoding, uvgRTP for media delivery and Speex DSP for *Acoustic Echo Cancellation (AEC)*.

 Kvazzup is under development and new features will become available.